 Watch This Video For having a Real-Time Glimpse of his Shrine

-His valor was appreciated even by the Indian army.
+His valour was appreciated even by the Indian army.
 The army promoted Harbhajan to Captain and monetary benefits are also sent to his family.
-People believe he is still performing his duty and thus he is been awarded a leave on every 14th of September.
+People believe he is still performing his duty and thus he is awarded a leave on every 14th of September.

 Clearly, faith is stronger than anything else here.

 Amazing Indians: A 15-Year-old Indian boy develops a drone to detect and destroy land mines